integrations/microsoft-teams/Readme.md

 If you originally gave the app access to "All repositories" and you've created a new private repository on GitHub after installing the GitHub integration for Teams, the `@github subscribe` command will work automatically on your new repository.
 If you installed the app on a subset of repositories, the app will prompt you to install it on the new repository.

 You need to be an organization / account owner to install the app.
-If you dont have access, you can request your account owner to configure the Microsoft Teams app to grant access to the repositories you need work on.
-You can find this app in your organization settings -> applications -> installed apps.
-This is a one time activity and after that you can subscribe to repository / organization in the channel of your choice.
+If you don't have access, you can request your account owner to configure the Microsoft Teams app to grant access to the repositories you need to work on.
+You can find this app in your Organization settings > Applications > Installed apps.
+This is a one-time activity and after that you can subscribe to a repository / organization in the channel of your choice.

 The `@github` command also supports `unsubscribe`.
 To unsubscribe to notifications from a repository, use `@github unsubscribe <organization>/<repository>`

 ### Customize notifications
-You can customize your notifications by subscribing to activity that is relevant to your Teams channel, and unsubscribing from activity that is less helpful to your project.
+You can customize your notifications by subscribing to activity that are relevant to your Teams channel and unsubscribing from those that are less helpful to your project.

 You can configure them using following commands:
 `@github subscribe owner/repo [feature]`